dialogic-godot/dialogic/README.md

 If you are setting the resolution of your game to a very small value, you will have to create a theme in Dialogic and pick a smaller font and make the box size of the Dialog Box smaller as well.

+### 🔷 I can't see the character sprites during the dialog!
+For the characters to be visible during the dialog, you need to add them to the current scene buy using the "Character Join" Event.
+Select the character you want to add, the position and the rest of the settings.
+Whenever you want them to leave, use the "Character Leave" event.

 ### 🔷 How do I connect signals?
 Signals work the same way as in any Godot node.
 If you are new to gdscript you should watch this video which cover how Godot signals work: [How to Use Godot's Signals](https://www.youtube.com/watch?v=NK_SYVO7lMA).
 Since you probably won't, here you have a small snippet of how to connect a Dialogic **Emit Signal** event:
 ```gdscript